simonhaenisch/md-to-pdf/readme.md

   --body-class .............
 Classes to be added to the body tag (can be passed multiple times) --page-media-type ........
 Media type to emulate the page with (default: screen) --highlight-style ........
-Style to be used by highlight.js (default: github) --marked-options .........
-Set custom options for marked (as a JSON string) --pdf-options ............
+Style to be used by highlight.js (default: github) --markdown-parser ........
+Set the markdown parser to use.
+Defaults to marked, but accept `marked` or `markdown-it` --marked-options .........
+Set custom options for marked (as a JSON string) --markdown-it-options ....
+Sets custom options for markdown-it (as a JSON string) --pdf-options ............
 Set custom options for the generated PDF (as a JSON string) --launch-options .........
 Set custom launch options for Puppeteer --gray-matter-options ....
 Set custom options for gray-matter